qydchen/Aequita/README.md

 };
 ```

-Real estate professionals and analysts are detail-oriented and work with granular data.
-Upon hovering over a marker, a detailed `infowindow` will display more granular information for the specific home.
+Real estate professionals and analysts work with granular data.
+Likewise, a detailed `infowindow` will display more granular information for a specific home.

 ```JavaScript
   function bindInfoWindow(marker, map, html) {